Aquind: Government loses bid to block cross-Channel electricity cable

 Paula-Ann Savage, of the Stop Aquind campaign group, said she was "disappointed" with the court's decision.

-But she added: "We will do everything we can to campaign against it here in Portsmouth.

-"We will continue to raise awareness of the dangers to the environment and our national security.
+But she added: "We will continue to raise awareness of the dangers to the environment and our national security.

 "Aquind are not an appropriate company to carry out any energy infrastructure project in the UK."